-Linyanti Expeditions is scheduled to open in early May this year (2019).
-Owned and run by African Bush Camps, it’ll be listed in a portfolio that features some of our favourite safari properties – for example, Somalisa Camp (Hwange N.P., Zimbabwe) and Thorntree River Lodge (Mosi-oa-Tunya N.P., Zambia).
+Linyanti Expeditions is owned and run by African Bush Camps, it’ll be listed in a portfolio that features some of our favourite safari properties – for example, Somalisa Camp (Hwange N.P., Zimbabwe) and Thorntree River Lodge (Mosi-oa-Tunya N.P., Zambia).
 The price of your stay will include accommodation, all meals, a selection of alcoholic and soft drinks, all scheduled safari activities, transfers between the camp and the local airstrip, and a laundry service.
 The camp will be open from May to October every year.

 ACCESS & LOCATION: